ranbureand/sitefolio/_projects/yo-this-is-cool.markdown

 preview_image: 'yo_this_is_cool_00.jpg'
 preview_color: '#6ED8C1'

-excerpt: 'The site lets developers and designers show love and thank the people behind their favorite open source projects on GitHub.'
+description: 'The site lets developers and designers show love and thank the people behind their favorite open source projects on GitHub.'
 exordium: 'The site lets developers and designers show love and thank the people behind their favorite open source projects on GitHub.'

 published: true